srikanth-srinvas/AMR-Prediction-Visualization-R/README.md

 AMR Data Analysis &amp; Visualization in R  Explore antimicrobial resistance (AMR) data with R code for filtering, plotting distribution of samples worldwide, prevalence of species over years, and predicting resistance trends.
 Gain insights into AMR patterns, resistant pathogens, and future trends.
 # Data Analysis and Visualization with R

-This repository contains R code for data analysis, visualization, and antimicrobial resistance prediction.
-The code is organized into separate sections, each focusing on a specific task.
-Below is a brief overview of each section and its functionality:
+This repository contains the code for our project submitted to the Vivli AMR Data Challenge titled "The ESKAPE threat: A Global Perspective on Epidemiology, Distribution, and Resistance,"

 ## Sorting the raw data based on requirement
 - Load required libraries: dplyr, magrittr, tidyr